 - EVF not up to standard of similarly priced Olympus, Panasonic, Fuji and other Sony cameras

-- Articulated screen prone to making horrible screeching sound as it scrapes the back of the camera when released
+- Articulated screen prone to making screeching sound as it scrapes the back of the camera when released

 - Mediocre battery life and no included charger aside from USB adapter & cable